mainmatter/ember-simple-auth/README.md

 #  Ember.SimpleAuth

-Ember.SimpleAuth is a small and unobtrusive library that helps you implement a token based authentication mechanism with [Ember.js](http://emberjs.com) applications.
+Ember.SimpleAuth is a lightweight and unobtrusive library that helps you implement token based authentication with [Ember.js](http://emberjs.com) applications.
 It has minimal requirements with respect to the application structure, routes etc. as well as the server interface.